The Advocates Scholarship

 - As previously mentioned, if you are selected as the prize winner, we will contact you through email or phone, and the award will be sent to your accredited institution.

 - If you are selected as the scholarships winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.

-For additional information and tips concerning what should be written in the essay you submit, please visit our vehicle accident attorney page.
+For additional information and tips concerning what should be written in the essay you submit, please visit our car accident attorney page.